NOMADIC BACKPACKER

 The price is good.
 It's fast and efficient.
 Am curious how many people are using it during rush hour.

-The system is running 7 days a week with the following schedule:
+The system is running 7 days a week and operates to the following schedule:

 Monday to Friday: 6 am to 10:30 pm